juytter/normalize-oldies.css/README.md

 ## Normalize.css support and versioning

-- normalize-oldies.css follow only normalize.css *major* version and has been reviewed up to this version.
+- normalize-oldies.css follow only normalize.css *major* version and has been reviewed up to this version. *update and patch versions* are not related to normalize.css versions.
 - normalize-oldies.css should be used with a same major version of normalize.css to prevent conflicts or duplicates (see notes.)
-- normalize-oldies.css *update and patch versions* are not related to normalize.css versions.

 ## Notes